mapnik/node-mapnik/docs/Install.md

   First you need the Mapnik library installed.

-  The build scripts are set up to use Mapnik2 >= r2378, which is current Mapnik trunk as of Nov 15th, 2010.
+  The build scripts are set up to use Mapnik2 >= r2401, which is current Mapnik trunk as of Nov 17th, 2010.

   Note: you can also customize the 'wscript' file (python code) to build against Mapnik 0.7.2.

+## Requirements

+  Mapnik compiled against libtool (ltdl) >= 2.x.x Mapnik trunk >= 2401
+  Node >= 0.2

 ## More info